-Vietnam Group Operator is a B2B-facing brand under Scivi The team has worked in Vietnam group operations since 2005 and has handled 500+ groups across education-led, affinity, culture, heritage, and leisure-style programs.
+Vietnam Group Operator is a partner-focused brand under Scivi.
+The team has worked in Vietnam group operations since 2005 and has handled 500+ groups across education-led, affinity, culture, heritage, and leisure-style programs.

-Vietnam-based operating experience built over long-running group programs, not a newly assembled supplier directory.
+Vietnam-based operating experience built over long-running group programs.

 Experience across group formats that depend on routing, timing, guides, meals, and live ground control.

-The ideal range for well-paced leisure, senior, alumni, affinity, food, heritage, and incentive-lite groups.
+Well-paced leisure, senior, alumni, affinity, food, heritage, and incentive-lite programs with controlled routing and ground delivery.

 Initial response standard for qualified group briefs, with follow-up questions before assumptions are locked into a quote.

-Airport signage, luggage, coach loading, first meal, and early check-in need to be planned before the group lands.
+Airport signage, luggage, coach loading, first meal, and early check-in are planned before the group lands.

-Coach timing, guide pacing, traffic, and stop order often decide whether the trip feels smooth or rushed.
+Coach timing, guide pacing, traffic exposure, and stop order decide much of the day-to-day feel.

-Hotels, restaurants, boats, museums, and local partners need one accountable ground lead, not loose handoffs.
+Hotels, restaurants, boats, museums, and local partners are coordinated through one accountable ground lead.

 Route design that accounts for fatigue, geography, traffic, domestic movement, and sellability.